Full width project banner image

 Rental yields are strongly connected with how the rent is priced.
 There are a few ways this can go.

-- Set the rent high.
+• Set the rent high.
 The higher the rent, the better your yield, right?
-If only it were that simple.
-You're going to face several potential problems:
+You can face problems, like:

-- Set the rent low.
+• Set the rent low.
 Lower the rent to ensure you're never without a tenant.
 While you might reduce your vacancy periods significantly, you're still leaving a lot of money on the table.
-Consistently setting rent below market rates may impact your long-term returns.
+You may affect what return you get long-term if you set rents that are under the market rate.

-This is general information and does not constitute personalised financial advice.
-For financial advice specific to your circumstances, speak with an authorised representative of Lifespan Financial Planning Pty Ltd (AFSL 229892).
-For credit assistance, contact FAA Group under its Australian Credit Licence.
+Disclaimer: This is general information and does not constitute personalised financial advice.
+Financial advice is only provided by authorised representatives of Lifespan Financial Planning Pty Ltd (AFSL 229892).
+Credit assistance is only provided by FAA Group under its Australian Credit Licence (ACL 388789).

 Tenant retention